Learn from 3 valuable lessons we learnt that took our family camping to the next level.

 We made do with a single-hob camping stove for a long time.
 In fact, we still use it today.
 It's very reliable.

-However, it’s difficult to feed a family with just one hob.
+However, feeding a family with just one hob isn't easy.

 We've also had our fill of BBQs.
 Burnt burgers and sausages soon get boring.